Robert Glasper: Career

-In 2016, Glasper was able to pay further tribute to Miles Davis, releasing Everything's Beautiful on May 27, 2016, his first with Columbia Records and Legacy Recordings.
+In 2016, Glasper was able to pay further tribute to Davis, releasing Everything's Beautiful on May 27, 2016, his first with Columbia Records and Legacy Recordings.
 The album serves as a tribute to Davis by way of remixes and reinterpretations of several of his original works.
-The album debuted in the top ten billboard Hip Hop and R&B charts, the highest Miles Davis charted according to Rolling Stone.
+The album debuted in the top ten Billboard Hip Hop and R&B charts, the highest Miles Davis charted according to Rolling Stone.
 Although Davis died in 1991, he is credited as a co-artist of the album.
 The album includes features from Stevie Wonder, Bilal, Illa J, Erykah Badu, Phonte, Hiatus Kaiyote, Laura Mvula, Georgia Anne Muldrow, Ledisi, and John Scofield.

-September 16, 2016 marked Glasper's return to his electric group, the Robert Glasper Experiment, with the release of ArtScience: the first Experiment LP where all members write and produce, and the first with no guest vocalists, although Glasper himself sings on the album.
+September 16, 2016, marked Glasper's return to his electric group, the Robert Glasper Experiment, with the release of ArtScience: the first Experiment LP where all members write and produce, and the first with no guest vocalists, although Glasper himself sings on the album.
 It features saxophonist and vocalist Casey Benjamin, bassist Derrick Hodge and drummer Mark Colenburg alongside Glasper, and was recorded in New Orleans.
 Glasper would go on to release a remix version of the album in collaboration with Kaytranada in 2018 entitled Robert Glasper x Kaytranada: The ArtScience Remixes.

 2016 saw Glasper receive attention for his prominent role on Kendrick Lamar's critically acclaimed album To Pimp a Butterfly, notably playing on the Grammy-winning track "These Walls".

 In October 2016, Glasper co-hosted the inaugural Blue Note Cruise alongside Gregory Porter.
 The cruise became an annual event and Robert co-hosts it each year with bassist Marcus Miller.

 In January 2017, Glasper performed with Christina Aguilera at Taking the Stage, the celebratory concert commemorating the opening of the Smithsonian's new National Museum of African American History and Culture in Washington, D.C.
 It was hosted by Dave Chappelle and featured a plethora of other icons of black music and culture including Stevie Wonder, Mary J. Blige, Chuck D, and others.
 The concert was made into a feature-length program and broadcast on ABC in June 2020.

 In February 2017, Glasper partnered with Afropunk as Creative and Musical Director for their special Unapologetically Black show, performed at the Apollo Theater.
 A celebration of African American protest music, the show featured Jill Scott, Bilal, Staceyann Chin, and Toshi Reagon alongside a special big band ensemble led by Glasper.